We independently evaluate all recommended products and services. If you click on links we provide, we may receive

 Green Chef vs. HelloFresh : Price

 Green Chef pricing varies depending on servings and plans.
 Green Chef plans start at $11.99 per serving for six servings and four meals a week for all their diet options.
-The less servings and meals per week you order the more the price per serving increases.
+The fewer servings and meals per week you order the more the price per serving increases.

 HelloFresh also has a structured price plan so the more you order, the lower the amount you pay per serving.
 The Meat & Veggie plan with a serving size for four people and with four recipes per week is $9.29 per serving.
 The same plan with a serving size for two people with just two weekly recipes jumps up to $12.49 per serving.

 Green Chef vs. HelloFresh : Meal Choices

 Green Chef has six types of meal plans: Keto and Paleo, Fast and Fit, Mediterranean, Gluten Free, Vegetarian, and Vegan.
-The company has weekly serving sizes of two, four, and six, and three or four meals a week.
+The company has weekly serving sizes of two, four, and six, and two to four meals a week.
 Once your plan is selected, Green Chef populates your meals, but you can amend meal choices easily.

 Dietary tags under each recipe square are clearly labeled.
 Nearly all of the meals are ready to make in 30 minutes, which is ideal for weeknights.
-Green Chef changes it menu weekly- so there is always something new to try.
+Green Chef changes its menu weekly, so there is always something new to try.
 A weekly calendar icon is listed at the top of the menus page, so you can also easily skip weeks using this feature.

 Green Chef vs. HelloFresh : Creativity of Dishes